sungeng207/IMODAOM/README.md

 # IMODAOM

-The implementation method of the IMODAOM.
+The implementation method of IMODAOM.